Skip to Content

 How long to cook pork belly in the air fryer?

-Pork is cooked when it reaches an internal temperature of 165°F/ 74°C. However, for fall-apart-tender meat we are aiming for a much higher internal temperature of around 195-200°F/ 90-95°C.
+Pork belly is cooked when it reaches an internal temperature of 165°F/ 74°C, however, for succulent fall-apart-tender pork belly, it needs to be cooked to a much higher internal temperature of around 195-200°F/ 90-95°C.

 Serving ideas